betaglot/plantabeta/docs/Proposal.md

 </pre>

 > "Statement of Goals and Objective - 2023 Safety Improvement Plan...
-Flagging reduction, the goal is a 60% reduction in single use plastics...Veteran planters will be provided with techniques to reduce their flagging use"
+Flagging reduction, the goal is a 60% reduction in single use plastics...Veteran Planters will be provided with techniques to reduce their flagging use"

-- Plantbeta will increase the value of experienced planters, by identifying then filling in their knowledge gaps.
+- Plantbeta will increase the value of experienced Planters, by identifying then filling in their knowledge gaps.
 <pre>